cselig/cselig.github.io/_posts/blog/2019-10-11-python-to-ruby.markdown

 16
 ```

-This is super awesome coming from Python, where often code that could be expressed as a simple pipeline was spread over multiple lines and in the form of comprehensions, method calls, and other transformations.
+This is super awesome coming from Python, where often similarly simple code had to be spread over multiple lines in the form of comprehensions, method calls, and other transformations.

 The above code doesn't modify the array, but what if I wanted to have my <code>map</code> step modify the array in place (but maybe not my <code>select</code> step)?
 This bring us to...